 In collaboration with Story Worldwide we took a simple story about a real mom in Ohio and brought in over 7.2 million views in the first few months.

 In collaboration with VML, we followed famed photographer Ryan Schude as he attempted to take his most challenging photo yet using only a cellphone.
 "21 in 1" and the ambitious interactive instagram campaign surrounding it, went on to be shortlisted for a Webby award.

 In collaboration with VML, Motorola "Reissued" garnered over 30k organic views within 24 hours of launching online.
 It went on to be picked up by Mashable, The Verge, and Hypebeast among others.

 "Faces of Millennial" - Radiotopia, PRX

 We wanted to strip away the flashy production value and make a video that was just all story and heart.
 After interviewing dozens of young people from around the world we created an unscripted and intimate film about being a part of this misunderstood generation.

 "Remember Me" - BRWP

-How do you get people to care about their watershed?
-By using non-actors and real historical footage we unearthed from 1930's-70's, "Remember Me" went on to win a regional EMMY for best PSA.
+How do you get a community to care about their watershed?
+By featuring only real community members (no actors) and real archive footage dating back to the 1930's we were able to make an emotional connection between the people and their water.
+This short film when on to win a regional EMMY for best PSA.